We've moved! Our new office is located at 1 Time Square, Warrington, WA1 2NT

 Who can register the birth depends on your personal circumstances.
-Find out who can register a birth on .GOV.UK.
+Find out who can register a birth on the government's website.

 If your baby was born in Warrington you must register at Warrington Register Office, whether or not you live here.
 You have to make an appointment.

-During your telephone appointment we’ll ask you about your baby:
+During your appointment we’ll ask about your baby:

 And we’ll ask about you, and the baby’s other parent if you’re both being included on the birth certificate:

-If English is not your first language and you feel you may need the help of an interpreter, please ensure someone who can interpret for you is also present during the phone call.
+If English is not your first language and you feel you may need the help of an interpreter, please ensure someone who can interpret for you is also present at your appointment.

-During the call, the registrar will ask you for the following information:
+During the appointment, the registrar will ask you for the following information: